Ryan Griffin (quarterback)

-Ryan Walsh Griffin (born November 17, 1989) is an American football quarterback who is a free agent.
+Ryan Walsh Griffin (born November 17, 1989) is an American former professional football quarterback.
+He played college football for the Tulane Green Wave.
 He was signed by the New Orleans Saints as an undrafted free agent in 2013.
-He played college football at Tulane.
-Griffin earned a Super Bowl ring with the Buccaneers for the 2020 season.
+Griffin earned a Super Bowl ring with the Tampa Bay Buccaneers for the 2020 season.
+He was signed by the Skorpions Varese of the Italian Football League (IFL) as quarterback/Offensive Coordinator in the spring of 2024.
+After the season Griffin joined the Chicago Bears coaching staff as an Offensive Assistant QB/WR Coach.

 College career

 At Tulane, after redshirting for the 2008 season, Ryan Griffin played in nine games of the 2009 season.
 He led the team in total offense, passing attempts, completions, passing yards, and touchdown passes, while finishing 2nd in completion percentage and passing efficiency.
 All of his offensive numbers stand as Tulane records for a freshman quarterback.

 Griffin started all 11 games he played in as a sophomore in the 2010 season, and ranked 6th in Conference USA in passing yards per game, 8th in total offensive yards per game, and 10th in passing efficiency.
 He gained more than 300 yards in 3 games, including a season-best 412 yards against Tulsa.

 In the 2011 season, he started all 13 games and once again led the team in total offense, pass attempts, completions, passing yards, touchdown passes, and passing efficiency.

 As a senior in the 2012 season, he started all nine games he played in and was given an honorable-mention spot on the All-Conference USA team.
 He finished the season ranked 2nd in C-USA in passing yards per game and yards of total offense per game, and 5th in passing efficiency.
 Griffin threw for 300-plus yards 5 times with two 400-plus yard games, and twice set the school single-game passing record.
 He set the record the first time with 466 yards and a career-best 5 touchdown passes vs UAB and surpassed that with 476 yards and 4 touchdowns vs Rice.
 Griffin holds the Tulane career records in pass attempts, completions, and completion percentage.
 He is 2nd in passing yards, passing yards per game, pass attempts per game, completions per game, and 300-yard passing games.
 Griffin finished his college career with 9,026 yards, 56 touchdowns, and 35 interceptions.